 Working from home has brought a list of challenges to employees all over the world.
 One of the largest challenges has been maintaining customer relationships.
 Many used to travel in order to help maintain their customer relationships, but how do you deepen your connections when digital communication has become the form of communication?
-While many are back working in office, many companies are still not permitting travel for their employees.
-Below are a few tips to keep your customer relationship strong while working from home.
+While many are back working in an office, many companies are still not permitting travel for their employees.
+Below are a few tips to maintain customer relationships and keep them strong while working from home.

 Listen to your team